-‘The Walking Dead’ S07E13; Is Crazy Morgan Back For Good?
+‘The Walking Dead’ S07E13: Is Crazy Morgan Back For Good?
+[Spoilers]

 Morgan realizes that Carol is closer than the Kingdom hospital, so off they race to get Benjamin help.
 But despite their best efforts, Benjamin ended up with Morgan’s knife in his head.
 That’s a bummer.
 Morgan loses it a little bit and goes back to where they found Richard’s grave.
 Cue some hysterics and Morgan contemplating suicide (really, Morgan?), and he finds the missing melon.
 And you can see things click in Morgan’s head.
 Uh oh.
 Would not want to be Richard right now.

 Morgan actually lets Richard explain himself.
 It’s actually a pretty reasonable explanation.
 That is, if it hadn’t ended up with a dead Benjamin.
-The next day, at the drop off point where they are delivering one melon, Morgan loses it again and chokes the life out of Richard.
+The next day, at the drop-off point where they are delivering one melon, Morgan loses it again and chokes the life out of Richard.
 That was certainly unexpected.
 Thankfully, Morgan retains enough presence to calm the Saviors down and do what needs to be done.

 So, Benjamin is dead, and it was all Richard’s fault.
-And Richard is dead, and Morgan sort of lost it there for a few minutes, taking out walkers and a person with a crazy look in his eye..
+And Richard is dead, and Morgan sort of lost it there for a few minutes, taking out walkers and a person with a crazy look in his eye.
 And now Carol knows the truth about what happened to Abraham and Glenn and is going to drag Ezekiel into the fight.
 And that closing shot of Morgan, putting a point on his staff.
 What would Eastman think of that, Morgan?

 This is certainly ramping things up for the last three episodes of the season.
 Tara leading Rick and company back to Oceanside to get some weapons, Sasha and Rosita going to take out Negan, and the season finale with Sasha’s death are certainly going to be things to look forward to.
 At least we’ll get to see Abraham one last time during her death montage.